FrameOracle: Learning What to See and How Much to See in Videos: Experiments

-We take LLaVA-Video-7B with 16 input frames as the baseline and report per-GPU, per-sample averages.
-FrameOracle reduces the input from 16 to 10.4 frames, cutting the VLM cost from 184.38 to 109.11 TFLOPs and the end-to-end total from 184.38 to 110.98 TFLOPs ($-39.8\%$).
+\textbf{RQ 3: How effectively can FrameOracle reduce computation while maintaining accuracy?} We take LLaVA-Video-7B with 16 input frames as the baseline and report per-GPU, per-sample averages.
+FrameOracle reduces the input from 16 to 10.4 frames, cutting the VLM cost from 184.38 to 109.11 TFLOPs and the end-to-end total to 110.98 TFLOPs ($-39.8\%$).
 It also lowers latency from 0.615 to 0.363 seconds ($-41.0\%$) and reduces tokens from 11,644.0 to 7,581.6, while maintaining accuracy.
 With a larger candidate pool, FrameOracle reduces 64 frames to 13.9, improving accuracy by $+1.4$ while still lowering total compute to 167.67 TFLOPs ($-9.1\%$), tokens to 10,133.1 ($-13.0\%$), and latency to 0.556 seconds ($-9.6\%$).
-These results reveal a clear trade-off: smaller pools yield larger efficiency gains with no loss in accuracy, while larger pools deliver accuracy gains with moderate compute savings.
-Although reported on LLaVA-Video-7B, computation is dominated by the backbone VLM, so similar efficiency–accuracy trade-offs are expected for other $\sim$7B-scale models, with only minor variation due to architectural details.
+Compared with simply increasing the raw frame budget, FrameOracle also provides a more favorable efficiency-accuracy trade-off.
+The raw 32-frame baseline achieves only $+0.2$ higher accuracy than the 64$\rightarrow$13.9 FrameOracle setting, but requires more than $2\times$ higher total latency.
+The raw 64-frame baseline further improves accuracy by only $+0.6$, while increasing compute by roughly $5\times$.
+These results highlight two complementary trends: smaller candidate pools yield larger efficiency gains without harming accuracy, while larger pools enable more significant accuracy improvements with moderate compute savings.
+In contrast, simply increasing the raw frame budget yields only small gains in accuracy at a much higher computational cost.\ Notably, roughly 90\% of the total computation comes from the backbone VLM, with FrameOracle contributing only about 10\% of the cost.
+As shown in Table~\ref{tab:flops}, moving from the 16 → 10.4 to the 64 → 13.9 setting increases total FLOPs almost entirely due to the VLM.
+While the exact trade-offs vary, the observed efficiency–accuracy patterns are likely to extend across models of different sizes and architectures, as they primarily stem from the relative cost distribution between the lightweight selector and the backbone VLM.